meltoner/agrofelis/components/vehicle-covers/readme.md

 | 12 | [cover_front_normalised.svg](assets/frame-covers/SVG/cover_front_normalised.svg) | [cover_front_normalised.nc](assets/frame-covers/NC/cover_front_normalised.nc) |
 | 13 | [cover_back_normalised.svg](assets/frame-covers/SVG/cover_back_normalised.svg) | [cover_back_normalised.nc](assets/frame-covers/NC/cover_back_normalised.nc) |

 The non symmetric parts 1 and 2 are provided for both left and the right side.
-The symmetric parts 3-9 are provided just for the right side since these are the same with thei left side.
+The symmetric parts 3-9 are provided just for the right side since these are the same with their left side.

 Part 2 of the right side contains also the design plan to fabricate a side door with its sealing cover as seen in the following diagram.
 The side door is used to provide access to the charging socket of the vehicle.